shmcminn/digitalframeworks-spring19/README.md

 **Bonus: Mapping, campaign finance and other things smart people know more about than I do**
 * I won't be here for the last class so ... ?
 * **Extra credit assignment** File a publishable story (at least 400 words) or visualization based on something you learned in today's lesson.
 This can increase your grade by a maximum of 2% pts.

+### Final project

+Due by the final class will be a data-driven story of between 1,000 and 1,350 words.
+This should include at least two data visualizations and interviews with multiple sources.
+The graphics for this story should be integrated into the story's presentation — not separate pieces.
+Unless otherwise discussed, the "nut graf" of your story should be something you discovered using the data skills covered in this course.